jrfeathe/Portfolio/WBS/Task_10a.KING_Availability_Map.md

 - **Download/export** — Not required; the visual + textual summaries suffice for now.

 Document owner: Jack Featherstone.
 Update this spec if scope or dependencies change during 10a.KING.

+---

+### 10a.KING: Timezone Search Performance Fix — lag analysis & options

+**Prompt recap:** “Is it possible to change how the math is done?
+For example it seems like we could generate an intermediate file based on weekly.json.
+Currently weekly.json is just a simple way for me to assign the dataset.
+It won't be changed very often.
+The intermediate file would convert weekly.json into a base anchor point, at New York Sunday 00, and additive references with the true false values.
+This file would only need to be generated when changing weekly.json and could be done with a script.
+Then we would save calculations for timezone conversions, only doing one for the anchor point rather than a conversion for every point, then just using addition for the rest.
+Is this feasible?”

+**Response summary:** Feasible with DST caveats.
+Generate an intermediate artifact from `weekly.json` using a fixed calendar anchor (e.g., a specific Sunday 00:00 in America/New_York) storing quarter indices plus the reference Instant.
+At runtime, compute a per-timezone offset map for the current week: constant shift when no DST change, piecewise shifts when crossing DST.
+Cache converted matrices per timezone so conversions are paid once.
+Pitfalls: need a real calendar date so DST rules are known; handle within-week DST transitions; regenerate the artifact when `weekly.json` changes.

+**Options to reduce the lag spike:**
+- Cache per timezone selection: memoize `convertAvailabilityMatrix` + `summarizeAvailability` by timezone/reference so each TZ conversion is paid once per session.
+- Precompute base matrix once: avoid rebuilding the canonical matrix inside `convertAvailabilityMatrix`; build it once on load.
+- Intermediate artifact (build-time): implement the anchored/pre-shifted file described above; on selection, apply a precomputed shift map rather than per-cell Temporal conversions.
+Include DST-aware piecewise shifts.
+- Reference-week offset detection: for the current reference week, compute offsets only where transitions occur.
+If no DST change, shift is constant; if a change exists, only pre/post offsets matter.
+- Move heavy work off the main thread: run conversion/summary in a Web Worker to keep the UI responsive even if computation cost persists.
+- Trim render churn: ensure `AvailabilityGrid` props are memoized, keys stable, and state updates minimal; the grid is already windowed to visible quarters.

+**Follow-up (approximation allowed):**
+- If DST drift is acceptable, simplify to a single offset per timezone for the reference week: one offset lookup, shift all indices, accept ±1 hour error near DST changes.
+- Precompute the NY matrix once, and cache per-timezone shifted matrices; no per-cell Temporal work after the first selection.
+- Optional: use an intermediate artifact of quarter indices anchored to a fixed NY Sunday; remap via the constant offset at runtime.
+- Guardrails: prefer a non-transition reference week; optionally detect a transition week and fall back to the exact method for that week.

+**Follow-up (per-day anchor as middle ground):**
+- Compute a concrete date per day in the reference week (e.g., upcoming Sun–Sat in America/New_York).
+- For each selected timezone, take one offset per day and shift that day’s quarters by that constant offset.
+- Impact: only the day containing a DST change may be off by ~1 hour; other days stay correct.
+- Optional refinement: if a DST change is detected on that day, split into pre/post offsets just for that day.

+**Planned implementation (decided approach):**
+- Anchor seven reference instants (one per day, upcoming Sun–Sat in America/New_York) and compute a per-day offset for each selected timezone.
+- Apply a constant shift per day to remap quarter-hour indices; this confines any DST drift to the transition day only.
+- DST refinement: detect if a day has an offset change; when detected, assume the change has already occurred and ignore early-hours drift, effectively biasing the day to the post-change offset for simplicity.
+- Cache shifted matrices per timezone to avoid repeated work; rebuild the cache only when `weekly.json` changes or the reference week rolls forward.

+**Implementation status:**
+- Conversion now uses seven per-day offsets (anchored to the reference NY week) with DST detection that biases to the post-change offset on transition days.
+- Canonical base matrix is reused; conversions are cached per timezone/reference.
+- Remaining follow-ups: add a DST-transition unit test to validate the biasing behavior and consider worker offloading if UI jank remains.